leeju-umich/Cho_Xi_Seqscope/README.md

 After running these step,the final output files you will find most useful will be the following:
-- DGE (matrix.mtx, barcodes.tsv, features.tsv) from STARsolo alignment
+- DGE (matrix.mtx, barcodes.tsv, features.tsv) from STARsolo alignment under GeneFull and Velocyto folder
 - simpleSquareGrids.RDS
 - slidingSquareGrids.RDS

 Downstream analysis(clustering,cell type mapping, etc) can be conducted using the three output files.
+Please refer to Seurat tutorials https://satijalab.org/seurat/archive/v3.2/spatial_vignette.html

 ### SubCellular Analysis